TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Initialise
 -----------

-TYPO3 offers two options for initialisation: Creating an empty starting page or it can go directly to the backend administrative interface.
+TYPO3 offers two options for initialisation: creating an empty starting page or it can go directly to the backend administrative interface.
-Beginners should select the first option and allow TYPO3 to create an empty starting page, this will also generate a site configuration file.
+Beginners should select the first option and allow TYPO3 to create an empty starting page.
+This will also generate a site configuration file.

 .. include:: ../Images/AutomaticScreenshots/QuickInstall/Step5LastStep.rst.txt

 Next Steps
 ----------

-Now that the installation is complete, TYPO3 can be :ref:`configured <setup>`.
+Now that installation is complete, TYPO3 can be :ref:`configured <setup>`.

 Using DDEV
 ----------

 We also provide a step-by-step tutorial on how to :ref:`Install TYPO3 using DDEV <installation-ddev-tutorial>`.
-This tutorial also includes a video.
+The tutorial also includes a video.